South Carolina Property Tax Rate A Complete Guide

 Technically you could sell your home to release yourself from the tax burden, but then you'd still have to move, right?

-EasyKnock has developed a program that lets you sell your home while continuing to live there.
-It's called Sell and Stay, and it lets you stay in place as a tenant, according to your leaseback agreement.
+EasyKnock has developed a solution that lets you sell your home while continuing to live there.
+We let you stay in place as a tenant, according to your leaseback agreement.

-If you decide to buy your home back, you pay the amount that Sell and Stay paid you plus 5 percent.
+If you decide to buy your home back, you pay the amount that EasyKnock paid you plus 5 percent.
 If you want to move instead, EasyKnock will sell your home, and you will get the remaining equity.

 Imagine staying in the home you love but not having to pay property taxes.
 It's possible through EasyKnock.
 Contact us today and find out how to get started.